Yoon Bo-mi: 2012–present: Solo activities, ChoBom, and raising popularity

 In January 2016, Yoon and fellow member Kim Nam-joo became the new MCs of Shikshin Road 2.
 She then joined the fourth season of We Got Married along with actor Choi Tae-joon who serves as her virtual husband on the show.

 In 2017, Yoon was cast in a supporting role in the romantic comedy television series Because This Is My First Life.

 In March 2020, Yoon was a lead cast member in the web television series Oppa Will Date Instead.
 In October, she joined the cast of the television series Please Don't Date Him, which stars Song Ha-yoon and Lee Jun-young.
 The multi-part television series aired on South Korea's MBC network on November 10, 2020.

 In June 2022, Yoon along with Chorong formed Apink's new sub-unit called "ChoBom", they released their first single album Copycat on July 12.
 In August 2022, Yoon made her musical debut in Wonder Ticket.

 On April 28, 2023, IST Entertainment announced that Yoon did not renew her contract with the company but will still be part of Apink.
 On the same day, Yoon signed an exclusive contract with Choi Creative Lab.

 In February 2024, Yoon was cast in tvN's series Queen of Tears portraying the role of Secretary Na.
 The series later became the highest viewership in tvN's history with 24.9% in the last episode, and also gained global popularity with 400 millions accumulative views on Netflix.

 Personal life

-In April 2024, reports from Dispatch have mentioned that Yoon Bo-Mi was dating Rado from Black Eyed Pilseung since 2017.
-Both agency confirmed the news on April 23, 2024.
+In April 2024, Dispatch reported that Yoon had been dating Rado from Black Eyed Pilseung since 2017 with both their agencies confirming the news.
+The pair met when Rado was producing Apink's "Only One" track in 2016.
+On December 18, 2025, Yoon announced their engagement and they married on May 16, 2026.